-g. through w.
-[RESERVED]

-x.
-"Parts," "components,"

-"accessories and attachments" that are

-"specially designed" for a commodity

-enumerated in ECCN 8A620 (except for

-8A620.b) and not specified elsewhere in

-the CCL.
+b. through w.
+[RESERVED] x.
+"Parts," "components," "accessories and attachments" that are "specially designed" for a commodity enumerated in ECCN 8A609 or a defense article enumerated in USML Category VI and not specified elsewhere in the CCL or the USML.

-Note 1: Forgings, castings, and other unfinished products, such as extrusions and machined bodies, that have reached a stage in manufacturing where they are clearly identifiable by material composition, geometry, or function as commodities controlled by ECCN 8A620.x are controlled by ECCN 8A620.x.
+Note 1: Forgings, castings, and other unfinished products, such as extrusions and machined bodies, that have reached a stage in manufacturing where they are clearly identifiable by material composition, geometry, or function as commodities controlled by ECCN 8A609.x are controlled by ECCN 8A609.x.

-Note 2: "Parts," "components," "accessories and attachments" specified in ECCN 8A620.y are subject to the controls of that paragraph.
+Note 2: "Parts," "components," "accessories and attachments" specified in USML subcategory VI(g) are subject to the controls of that paragraph.
+"Parts," "components," "accessories and attachments" specified in ECCN 8A609.y are subject to the controls of that paragraph.

-- y.
-Specific "parts," "components," "accessories and attachments" "specially designed" for a commodity subject to control in this ECCN and not elsewhere specified in the CCL, as follows: - y.1.
+- v.
+Specific "parts," "components," "accessories and attachments" "specially designed" for a commodity subject to control in this ECCN or for a defense article in USML Category VI and not elsewhere specified in the USML or the CCL, as follows: - y.1.
 Ship service hydraulic and pneumatic systems; - y.2.
 Internal communications systems; y.3.
-Filters and filter assemblies for hydraulic, oil and fuel systems;
+Filters and filter assemblies for hydraulic, oil and fuel systems; - y.4.

-y.4.
 Galleys and related equipment;

-- y.5.
+- v.5.
 Hydraulic and fuel hoses, straight and unbent lines, fittings, clips, couplings, and brackets; - y.6.
-Lavatories and sanitary systems; - y.7.
-Magnetic compass, magnetic azimuth detector; - y.8.
-Medical facilities and related equipment; - y.ö.
-Potable water storage systems; y.10.
-Filtered and unfiltered panel knobs, indicators, switches, buttons, and dials;
+Lavatories and sanitary systems; y.7.
+Magnetic compass, magnetic - y.8.
+Medical facilities and related equipment; - y.9.
+Potable water storage systems; - v.10.
+Filtered and unfiltered panel knobs, indicators, switches, buttons, and dials; - y.11.
+Emergency lighting;